Skip to content

 2019

 Thom accepts instructions across the range of Chambers’ practice areas.
-He focuses on commercial litigation, consumer finance and insurance, property, group litigation, and product liability.
-He also has a busy health and safety, public, and regulatory practice.
+He focuses on commercial litigation, consumer finance, group litigation, competition, product liability, and employment.

-He is regularly instructed in high-value commercial litigation as junior counsel, having recently acted as junior counsel for Qatar Airways in a £1 billion dispute with Airbus S.A.S.
-He is currently instructed by the claimant in a £140 million dispute relating to the supply of medical equipment, and in a mass equal pay dispute.
+He is regularly instructed in high-value commercial litigation as junior counsel, having recently acted as junior counsel for Qatar Airways in a £1 billion dispute with Airbus S.A.S. and for the Department for Health and Social Care in a £140 million dispute relating to the supply of medical equipment.
+He currently acts for NEXT Plc in the first mass equal pay dispute of its kind under the Equality Act 2010.

 He is the winner of both the Oxford International IP Moot, and the Middle Temple Rosamund Smith Moot.
 After earning a distinction on the GDL he was granted the prestigious Quatercentenary Scholarship by Middle Temple to fund his BPTC studies.